ArnoVel/brevifolia-hugo-forestry/content/blog-posts/self-reliance.md

 +++
 # The few things I know about git

-At work, people use \[gerrit\]([https://www.gerritcodereview.com/](https://www.gerritcodereview.com/ "gerrit")).
+At work, people use [https://www.gerritcodereview.com/](https://www.gerritcodereview.com/ "gerrit").
 I'm not too sure how it differs from the classic version control & Github, so let's go ahead anyway.

 ### Seeing past changes and where you're at